material-components/material-components-web/packages/mdc-ripple/README.md

 Property | Value Type | Description
 --- | --- | ---
 `unbounded` | Boolean | Whether or not the ripple is unbounded
+> _NOTE_: Surfaces for bounded ripples should have the `overflow` property set to `hidden`, while surfaces for unbounded ripples should have it set to `visible`.

 Method Signature | Description
 --- | ---